What To Do After Bankruptcy?

 Not been bankrupt yet?

 If you have not yet filed for bankruptcy as a solution to your difficulties, reading this page was wise.
 We advise everyone with money problems to research personal bankruptcy and bankruptcy alternatives, so as to make the best possible decision.
 This site is intended to answer all your bankruptcy questions.
-If you still have a personal question, or wish to have a free, confidential consultation, please contact a bankruptcy trustee near you.
+If you still have a personal question, or wish to have a free, confidential consultation, please contact a Licensed Insolvency Trustee near you.